 David A. Littell, JD, ChFC®, Professor of Taxation at The American College of Financial Services, provides insights on this hot topic in the webinar “10 Tips for Helping Your Retired Clients Manage Health Care Expenses” scheduled for March 1, 2017.
 This free webinar will provide valuable advice for your clients on how much money should be set aside for future health care expenses.

-To gain more insights on how to help your clients navigate and choose the right Medicare benefits, register for the webcast “10 Tips for Helping Your Retired Clients Manage Health Care Expenses.”
+To gain more insights on how to help your clients navigate and choose the right Medicare benefits, watch the replay of the webcast “10 Tips for Helping Your Retired Clients Manage Health Care Expenses.”